WallarooLabs/wally/book/cpp/api/state.md

 # State

-A state object represents state that is passed into a stateful computation.
+A state object represents state that is passed into a state computation.
 The application developer is responsible for subclassing this class and adding fields and methods for dealing with whatever data is appropriate to the state.